cce2955/cce2955/README.md

    - Technologies used: Python, Cython, C, HTML, JavaScript, CSS.
 3. [ToDo List in Android](https://github.com/cce2955/android-todolist): A simple to-do list app that runs on Android devices.
    - Technologies used: Kotlin.
+4.[ID Maker](https://github.com/cce2955/IDMaker): A program that uses selenium to scrape relevant data from a particular website, compile them to a CSV, then create an ID card.
+For security purposes all private data has been scrubbed and needs external files to work, however the basic concept of the program can be gleened from looking
+   - Technologies used: Python, Command Shell

 Feel free to explore my repositories for more exciting projects and contributions!